How do I enrol in a course?

 Should I register in a certificate program as well as in my chosen courses?

 On your resumé, saying that you have successfully completed a certificate in a coherent program of study can credibly demonstrate a fully developed skill.
-If you're pretty sure you would like to complete a certificate, it’s wise to register as soon as possible.
-See Certificate Registration for more information.
+If you’re pretty sure you would like to complete a certificate, it’s wise to register as soon as possible.
+Visit Certificate Registration for more information.

-One other advantage of being a certificate student is that you will have priority enrolment privileges in the future.
-This means that before each new term, for a specified period of time, certificate students are able to enrol in courses before any other new or returning students.
 Also, only courses taken AFTER registration in the certificate will be included in your grade point average (GPA), although you will still receive credit for any previous courses you’ve taken.

 Note: You must register in a certificate program before you finish 50 percent of the program’s course requirements.